cylc/cylc-doc/src/glossary.rst

    pause
-      When a :term:`workflow` is "paused" the :term:`scheduler` is still running, however, will not submit any new jobs.
+      When a :term:`workflow` is "paused" the :term:`scheduler` is still running but it will not submit any new jobs.

       This can be useful if you want to make a change to a running workflow.